TheGraphIndia/BRB-with-The-Graph-India/README.md

 - Run `npm run dev` to view the frontend.

-- Make use of The Graph Playground in the dashboard to use different queries and display that data.
-(SKY IS THE LIMIT 🌌)
+- Make use of The Graph Playground in the dashboard to use different queries and display that data.= (SKY IS THE LIMIT 🌌)

 > Wohooo!
 You did it. 🥳 Congratulationssss!
 Share it with the world.